oracle/graaljs/docs/user/FAQ.md

 public Callable<Integer> lambda42 = () -> 42;
 ```

-In the example above, the method `javaFn` is seemingly annotated with `@Export`, but the functional interface passed to `jsFn` is not, as the functional interface behaves like a wrapper around `javaFn`, thus hiding the annotation.
+In the example above, the method `javaFn` is seemingly annotated with `@Export`, but the functional interface passed to `jsFn` is **not**, as the functional interface behaves like a wrapper around `javaFn`, thus hiding the annotation.
 Neither is `lambda42` properly annotated - that pattern annotates the _field_ `lambda42`, not its executable function in the generated lambda class.

 In order to add the `@Export` annotation to a functional interface, use this pattern instead: